kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 ### OnStart Service Method

-This method is in the `service.cs` file and is triggered when Windows starts the service.
+The `OnStart` method in the `service.cs` file is triggered when Windows starts the service.

-We subscribe to **PNRTPM** channel and a thread is created to monitor the server while service is running.
+It subscribes to the **PNRTPM** channel and creates a thread to monitor the server while the service is running.

 ``` csharp
 protected override void OnStart(string[] args)